OpenSimulationInterface/osi-sensor-model-packaging/README.md

 </fmiModelDescription>
 ```

-## TODOs

--   Support various raw data streams, like e.g. video streams, or raw
-    reflection lists, in the same vein as the current object list
-    sensor data.
-This is likely to be achieved using the same
-    basic mechanism, but including a string constant per input/output
-    indicating the MIME type of the transported data (or some other
-    naming scheme for the type), so that the variables can be
-    identified properly.
-Can be merged with the above mechanism for
-    auto configuration, if employed.

 ## Future Evolution

-In the future an extension to the FMI standard that directly
+For FMI 3.0, which is currently in development, an opaque
-supported opaque binary data (e.g. a binary data type that
+binary data type (a binary data type that is defined in the
-is defined in the same way as the current string data type,
+same way as the current string data type, but length terminated
-but length terminated instead of zero-terminated) would allow
+instead of zero-terminated) is planned to be added.
+This will
-migration of sensor models using the current convention to
+allow migration of sensor models using the current convention to
-one where the sensor data input and output variables could be
+one where the relevant OSMP binary variables will be directly
-mapped into just one such input and output variable each, of
-the relevant binary type.
-The object lifetimes might need to
-be adjusted in such a case to match the FMI standard extension,
+mapped to such new binary variables, instead of relying on the
+annotated trio of integer variables for each notional binary
+variable as is currently specified.
+The life-time of the new
+FMI 3.0 variables will be the standard life-time of all FMI
+variables, and thus shorter than is currently specified, so
-depending on the form that is going to take.
+copying on input and output is going to be required.
+Other
+than that the current specification can be mapped 1:1 onto this
+new mechanism, and once FMI 3.0 is released, an updated OSMP
+specification including this option and mapping will be
+released.